MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 A prerequisite for spherical deconvolution is obtaining (the) response function(s), which is/are used as the kernel(s) by the deconvolution algorithm.
-For the white matter, the response function is the signal expected for a voxel containing a single, coherently oriented bundle of axons.
+For the white matter, the response function models the signal expected for a voxel containing a single, coherently oriented bundle of axons.
 In case of multi-tissue variants of spherical deconvolution, response functions of other tissue types are introduced as well;